TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/66 - Revelation/Revelation 3/Revelation 3.16.md

 ---

-So because thou art lukewarm, and neither hot nor cold, I will spew thee out of my mouth.
+So, because you are lukewarm, and neither hot nor cold, I will vomit you out of my mouth.